 When making granola you always want to use all-natural ingredients in their whole form.
 You can always chop into smaller pieces depending on the texture you like in your granola.
 From healthy to sweet, to soft or crunchy, putting together granola depends on what you have on hand and the style you prefer.

-Assembling Homemade One Pan Granola:
+Assembling Vintage One Pan Granola:

 1. Start with whole grain OATS